 But what to wear?

-Like Forrest Gump’s mama, mine also gave me good advice, especially for all the many jobs I would have.
+Like Forrest Gump’s mama, mine also gave me good advice.
 Hers was: Dress to impress.

 She meant it.